rehierl/html-outliner-spec/issue-associations-notes.md

 - `Node[] Section.innerNodes`
 - `(section == section.innerNodes[anyIndex].parentSection)`

-**TODO** - Why the `Node` type and not the `Element type`? - The reason is that non-element nodes need to be associated as well - `node.parentElement.parentSection` will not always work - e.g. the first inner node of a sectioning element is a #text node.
+The `parentSection` property must be defined for the `Node` type, and not the `Element` type, because the first inner node of a sectioning element could be a non-element text node.
+Therefore, the expression `node.parentElement.parentSection` can not be used to get a reference of the text node's parent section (In case of a parent sectioning element, this would be an outer section).

 NOTE - The `parentSection` property allows to implement interactive table-of-contents (TOCs) - You scroll down within a large document and parts of the document's TOC get folded and unfolded depending on which nodes are visible within the browser's window.

 NOTE - The `innerNodes` property could allow to inject `<section>` elements if they are missing.
 That way, each document could be changed such that each section element corresponds with exactly one section object - i.e. **normalized**.

-NOTE - The `innerNodes` list property itself does not state that any node within a section must be added to that list.
+The `innerNodes` list property itself does not state that any node within a section must be added to that list.
 The number of nodes associated with a certain section (i.e. `Node.parentSection`) could be larger than the number of nodes within the section's `innerNodes` list.
 Still, the `parentSection` property should be set for all the nodes within a section.

 **TODO** - Is there any plausible reason to add all the nodes and not just the immediate descendant element and non-element nodes (aka. top-level nodes) of a sectioning element?

-NOTE - It still applies that the outline of a sectioning root element must not contribute to the outline an ancestor sectioning element - to be more specific, the first outer sectioning element.
+**TODO** - Could use a `numberOfInnerNodes` property?

-NOTE - In this particular case, the `Node.parentSection` property is also used as a means to save and restore a reference to `currentSection` before overwriting this variable with a reference to the first inner section (compare with [step 4.7.2](./outliner-steps.md/#4-7-2)).
+NOTE - In this particular step, the `Node.parentSection` property is also used as a means to save and restore a reference to `currentSection` before overwriting this variable with a reference to the first inner section (compare with [step 4.7.2](./outliner-steps.md/#4-7-2)).
 The side effect of this method is